 ORGANIZE YOUR PANTRY THE PRACTICAL WAY

 As you're working on your pantry organization, really think about what makes the most sense.
-Put those items that you don't use as much in the back and at the top and bottom of the pantry.
+Put those items you don't use as much in the back and at the top and bottom of the pantry.

 USE STORAGE BASKETS TO ORGANIZE

-Baskets really help to keep your pantry looking clean and organize the big, bulky things.
-They’re also great to organize the smaller items that can sometimes get lost or have boxes that take up way too much space.
-(I’m talking about you, lunch and snack foods!)
-They’re also great for holding the small things like packets of seasonings, dressing mixes, sauce mixes, and soup mixes.
-I use multiple gallon storage bags to hold all of the smaller things together within a basket.
-It helps to keep the baskets organized so that you don’t have to dig through all of that small stuff.
+Pro Tip: You can use multiple gallon storage bags to hold all of the smaller things together within a basket.
+It helps to keep the baskets organized so you don't have to dig through all of that small stuff.

 USE CONTAINERS TO ORGANIZE LARGE BAGS OF FOOD